f3rry12/install-pyspark-split1/README.md

 # Install PySpark in pythonanywhere
-Because free user [pythonanywhere](https://www.pythonanywhere.com) have limited space.
-So its bit tricky to install PySpark to [pythonanywhere](https://www.pythonanywhere.com).
-In this Repository i will tell you how to install PySpark in [pythonanywhere](https://www.pythonanywhere.com) step by step.
+Because free user [pythonanywhere](https://www.pythonanywhere.com) have limited space. <br>
+So its bit tricky to install PySpark to [pythonanywhere](https://www.pythonanywhere.com). <br>
+In this repository i will tell you how to install PySpark in [pythonanywhere](https://www.pythonanywhere.com) step by step. <br>
-I use PySpark Version 3.1.2 in this repository
+I use PySpark Version 3.1.2 in this repository <br>
-Reminder: not every Machine Learning project use Spark, so install it if you need it
+Reminder: not every Machine Learning project use Spark, so install it if you need it <br>
 ![about](https://github.com/f3rry12/install-pyspark-split1/blob/main/readMeAsset/spark.jpg)

 ## Installation
 ### Prerequisites
 What you need to prepare:
-* Have alredy make web app [pythonanywhere](https://www.pythonanywhere.com) here my scrrenshot of my web app environtment
+* Have alredy make web app [pythonanywhere](https://www.pythonanywhere.com) here my scrrenshot of my web app environtment <br>
 ![webenvirontment](https://github.com/f3rry12/install-pyspark-split1/blob/main/readMeAsset/pre.jpg)

 ### Install PySpark
-1. Go to Files section, then create new directory named spark-3.1.2-bin-hadoop3.2
+1. Go to Files section, then create new directory named spark-3.1.2-bin-hadoop3.2 <br>
 ![ss1](https://github.com/f3rry12/install-pyspark-split1/blob/main/readMeAsset/ss1.jpg)

-2. Back to main directories, then create new directory named tar
+2. Back to main directories, then create new directory named tar <br>
 ![ss2](https://github.com/f3rry12/install-pyspark-split1/blob/main/readMeAsset/ss2.jpg)

-3. Open new tab, go to Consoles section, and open bash
+3. Open new tab, go to Consoles section, and open bash <br>
 ![ss3](https://github.com/f3rry12/install-pyspark-split1/blob/main/readMeAsset/ss3.jpg)

 4. Clone this repo into your tar directories by following this command